Information For Authors

-- Author’s name and surname, article title, abstract, and keywords in two other languages (for example, Russian and English if the article is in Ukrainian).
-Abstract in Russian and English (not less than 1800 – 2200 characters with spaces) and keywords 5 to 7.
+- Author’s name and surname, article title, abstract, and keywords in other languages (for example, English if the article is in Ukrainian).
+Abstract in English (not less than 1800 – 2200 characters with spaces) and keywords 5 to 7.

 - List of references – latinizated whereas it is necessary to index the «American history and politics» in the international databases.
 The list shall meet the Harvard – British Standard.
-Use the official standard of transliteration from English language and from Russian language.
+Use the official standard of transliteration from English language.
 See example at http://ukrbulletin.univ.kiev.ua/harvard_quick_guide_tcm44-47797.pdf ;

 - Author’s last name, scientific degree, academic status, employer/school, summary and keywords in English (last name, scientific degree, academic status, employer/school – left justification);